carbonwallet/CarbonKey/README.md

 Currently CarbonWallet https://carbonwallet.com is the only wallet supporting multi signature wallets secured with CarbonKey.

+# How does CarbonKey work?

+All actions within CarbonKey are triggered by scanning a QR code.

+There are 3 main actions.

+1. Registration and Login.
+Scan the QR code on a supporting site to register or login.
+No need to type passwords anymore.
+Your credentials are air gapped making them harder to steal.
+2. Tethering.
+The wallet provider gets you to scan another QR code.
+This is a one time operation.
+CarbonKey will send a public key that the wallet provider can use to setup your wallet.
+3. Transaction Signing.
+When you want to send out a payment the wallet provider with create another QR code for you to scan.
+CarbonKey with sign the transactions and your coins are released.

+The private key never leaves CarbonKey.

+To backup your CarbonKey write down the twelve word backup text on the backup page.

+# How does CarbonKey work (More Technical)?

+1. Registration and login are performed with the BitID protocol. https://github.com/bitid/bitid
+2. Tethering.
+CarbonKey creates a HD wallet on ititialisation and sends an xpub key when requested.
+3. Transaction signing.
+Inputs are retrieved from the wallet provider and signed via the HD wallet.

 # Debugging

 From the browser console the following are useful.